| |

 Indulge your taste buds with our step-by-step guide to creating a mouthwatering boiled green plantains recipe that is sure to impress.
 In this tantalizing twist on a traditional dish, we infuse the plantains with the delectable flavors of garlic and onion, taking the taste to a whole new level.
 With just a few simple ingredients and easy-to-follow instructions, you’ll be able to recreate this flavorful dish in the comfort of your own kitchen.

 This recipe is similar to my Green Banana Blaff recipe.
 The difference is seasoning.
-I used Noubess Hot and Spicy Sauce for heat, fresh garlic, paprika, red onion, salt, lemon juice, and Lemon Infused Extra-Virgin Olive Oil.
+I used Noubess Hot and Spicy Sauce for heat, fresh garlic, paprika, red onion, salt, lemon juice, and lemon-infused extra virgin olive Oil.

 Boiled Green Plantains with Garlic and Onion